Events on public land

 Fees and charges

-Your land use fees will vary depending on which zone your event is in or what activity is associated with your permit.
+Your land use fees will vary depending on which tier your activity is held and what government infrastructure is impacted.
 These fees are based on the potential impact to public amenity and territory assets.

 Permit activity fees